beryllium-org/OS/README.md

 Do not take this project seriously.
 I know it's not a linux, or an os, or anything in that regard, but here we are.

-Also, it's quality is alpha-stage at best.

 <h3>Anyways, since you are still reading let's start with the basics.</h3>
 It runs on the rpi pico, circuitpython.
 As for the display I use a SSD1306 over I2C, it's optional tho.
+If the display is not available, all graphics functions will be disabled.
 You can attach an rtc, I used a ds1302.
 If you don't attach one, expect borked timestamps, nothing else.
+The timings will work correctly though.
 It expects to find a /ljinux folder which uses as it's root.
 It can be on the built in fs, or an sd card, more details at Configuration.

-It's basics:
+It's structure:

 It's shell which is named <b>based</b>, is the only programming language it has.
-You can execute commands over serial to it, or by feeding them from a Init.lja The Init.lja has to be at /ljinux/boot/ of the pi pico, or on /boot/ of the attached sd card.
+You can execute commands over serial to it, or by feeding them from a Init.lja The Init.lja has to be at /ljinux/boot/ of the pi pico or on the /boot/ of the attached sd card.

 <h2>Installation to a fresh pi pico:</h2>